DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 * List

-  The list is using as data source now the local variable and not the original table `IMP_CO2_CONS_RAW_HDR` anymore.
-We have to ensure that we sort the content according to the selected column.
-The following expression is doing the job:
+  The list must use as data source now the local variable and not the original table `IMP_CO2_CONS_RAW_HDR`.
+We have to ensure that we sort the records according to the selected column.
+In our case we only implemented the case for "Code".
+The following expression for the `Items`property is doing the job:
 ```
 Switch(
     locSortColumn,